This uncomplicated, EXTRA moist, sugared pumpkin bread is straight up classy.

 But why?
 That’s sort of what I’ve been asking myself lately as I’ve realized my need to stay in love, stay fresh, stay grounded with what I’m doing.
-So in the last two months, I’ve been tenderly re-introducing baking into my life as I try to really get back to the core of loving food and cooking.
+So in the last two months, I’ve been re-introducing baking into my life as I try to really get back to the core of loving food and cooking.

 And regarding the mention of pumpkin recipes back to back?
 You know I’m not even sorry about it.

 It isn’t made with any homemade oat flours or egg substitutes or honey in place of sugar because that’s just not where I’m at with food right now.
-Where I AM at is getting back to the love of the food, and the love of the food in this pumpkin bread is real eggs, olive oil and vegetable oil (just cus I’m high maintenance like that), regular all-purpose flour, and high quality organic sugar.
+Where I AM at is getting back to the love of the food, and the love of the food in this pumpkin bread is eggs, oil, flour, pumpkin, and real sugar.

 - 4 eggs

-- ½ cup vegetable oil
+- 1/2 cup vegetable oil

-- ½ cup olive oil
+- 1/2 cup olive oil

-- 2 cups Wholesome!
-Organic Cane Sugar
+- 2 cups white sugar

-- ½ cup milk
+- 1/2 cup milk

-- ¼ cup water
+- 1/4 cup water

-- 3½ cups all purpose flour
+- 3 1/2 cups all purpose flour

 - 2 teaspoons baking soda